ekawahyu/contiki/examples/conectric/README.md

 ## For Developers (WiP)
 ### RS485 Hub Message Exchange
 Conectric RS485 Hub is a wireless serial device that communicates in Request-Response pattern.
-The message exchange starts with a sender sends `CONECTRIC_RS485_POOL` request, and it ends when a `CONECTRIC_RS485_POOL_REPLY` is received.
+The message exchange starts with a sender sends `CONECTRIC_RS485_POLL` request, and it ends when a `CONECTRIC_RS485_POLL_REPLY` is received.

-However, if the RS485 packet being pooled is greater than 64 bytes, then the receiver will send `CONECTRIC_RS485_POOL_REPLY_IN_CHUNK` instead, which contains the number of chunk available and the size of each chunk to pool.
-So now, the sender has to issue `CONECTRIC_RS485_POOL_CHUNK` request repeatedly, until the full RS485 packet is received.
+However, if the RS485 packet being polled is greater than 64 bytes, then the receiver will send `CONECTRIC_RS485_POLL_REPLY_IN_CHUNK` instead, which contains the number of chunk available and the size of each chunk to poll.
+So now, the sender has to issue `CONECTRIC_RS485_POLL_CHUNK` request repeatedly, until the full RS485 packet is received.

 For example, an energy meter called [EKM meter v3](https://www.ekmmetering.com) communicates over RS485 network and has a fixed response payload of 255 bytes.
 The RS485 request payload of an EKM meter with a serial number `000000026150` would look like this: